 Internet access through the school district is a valuable learning resource for students.
-Students will be permitted to have access to the Internet and the school district's computer network unless their parent/guardian files a written objection at the beginning of each school year.
-A form for refusing student access may be found on the school district website: www.perryschools.org
+Students will be permitted to have access to the Internet and the school district's computer network.
+Information on internet & equipment, as well as technology resources, may be found on the school district website: www.perryschools.org